-3.1.5.
-Field 1.005: Date of Transaction (DAT)
+3.1.5 Field 1.005: Date of Transaction (DAT)

-This field indicates the date on which the transaction was initiated and must conform to the ISO standard notation of: YYYYMMDD where YYYY is the year, MM is the month and DD is the day of the month.
-Leading zeros are used for single figure numbers.
-For example, "19931004" represents 4 October 1993.
+This field indicates the date on which the transaction was initiated and must conform to the ISO standard notation of: YYYYMMDD

-3.1.6.
-Field 1.006: Priority (PRY)
+3.1.6 Field 1.006: Priority (PRY)

 This optional field defines the priority, on a level of 1 to 9, of the request.
 "1" is the highest priority and "9" the lowest.
 Priority "1" transactions shall be processed immediately.